 A tavern in Bedford Towne

 The 1983 booklet "Gunsmiths and Gunmakers of Bedford and Somerset Counties Pennsylvania 1770-1900" indicates that John Fraser was in Bedford Towne" in 1770, and ran a tavern there that was still standing on East Pitt Street and known as the Graystone Hotel in 1983.
+The following postcard shows a picture of the tavern and a brick addition.
+The building burned in February of 2006.

 The 1983 booklet "Gunsmiths and Gunmakers of Bedford and Somerset Counties Pennsylvania 1770-1900" indicates that John Fraser was in Bedford Township of Cumberland County in 1768.